-On 30 August 2022, Ms. Suen Pui Chun Hannah resigned as a joint company secretary of the Company, following which Ms. Leung Wai Yan was appointed as a joint company secretary of the Company.
+On 30 August 2022, Ms. Leung Wai Yan was appointed as a joint company secretary of the Company.
 Ms. Hai is the board secretary of the Company and Ms. Leung is a manager of corporate services of Vistra Corporate Services (HK) Limited.
 The primary contact person of Ms. Leung at the Company is Ms. Hai.

-During the year ended 31 December 2022, Ms. Hai Di, Ms. Leung Wai Yan and Ms. Suen Pui Chun Hannah have undertaken not less than 15 hours of relevant professional training, respectively, in compliance with Rule 3.29 of the Listing Rules.
+During the year ended 31 December 2023, Ms. Hai Di and Ms. Leung Wai Yan have undertaken not less than 15 hours of relevant professional training, respectively, in compliance with Rule 3.29 of the Listing Rules.